DIY Paver Planters That Add Style to Any Patio

 - Cut your 2 x 2s into four pieces of 16" and eight pieces of 12" using the circular saw.

-- Sand and remove any dust with a tack cloth.
+- Sand all the wood and remove any dust with a tack cloth.

 - Stain your wood – brush on the liquid stain and wipe the excess off with a cloth.
 Let dry.

-- Set the pavers in a square with the bottoms up, and place beads of adhesive along the bottom of the concrete pavers.
+- Set the four paver sides in a square with the bottoms up, and place beads of adhesive along the bottom of the concrete pavers.

 - Place the base into the adhesive and set the remaining screws.
 Place a bungee cord around the planter and let dry overnight.